Role-Based Photo Management Platform

 Admin Manage Pending Photos

-Photo volume increases every year, so instead of reinventing photo navigation, I mirrored staff’s existing mental model: Albums were structured to mirror how staff already worked in Google Drive: Year -> Program -> Day.
+Photo volume increases every year, so instead of reinventing photo navigation, we mirrored staff’s existing mental model: Albums were structured to mirror how staff already worked in Google Drive: Year -> Program -> Day.

 Tradeoffs